- Feature Links

 AE2S, an engineering consulting firm, was hired to study Pierre's water system and its options for treating water.
 AE2S recommended the City build a more than $37 million water treatment plant just south of the Missouri River highway bridge.

-The Pierre City Commission decided to put the project to a public vote.
-The issue will be on the June ballot.
+The Pierre City Commission put the project to a public vote in June of 2018.
+The project passed with 73% of the vote.

 Currently, Pierre's water is obtained from a series of wells located throughout the City.
 Water is treated at the wellhead and pumped to reservoir storage units for distribution throughout the community.